warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 4.4.0 (10 JAN 2023) =
+This update provides a nice, robust audit of the plugin.
+It ensures that the plugin remains in full compliance with the latest WordPress requirements for inclusion in the WordPress repository.

+* Removed the Update Checker from Free into Pro only.
+* Removed cURL calls in leiu of WordPress built in calls.
+* Ensure user has permission to make AJAX calls.
+* Removed <? php short tags.
+* Sanitize all inputs that come from outside sources.
+* Moved the CSS for jQuery UI to an internal asset.
+* Removed all branded logos from the header banner.
+* Removed the word WordPress from the beginning of the plugin name.

 = 4.3.0 (20 JUL 2020) =
 This is a major update to the Facebook share checking functionality of the plugin.